GitLiveApp/integrify/README.md

 module.exports.onMaintainCustomerOrderCount = integrify({
   rule: 'MAINTAIN_COUNT',
   source: {
-    collection: 'orders',
+    collection: 'orders', // <-- The document ID placeholder can be omitted
-  },
+    // OR
+    collection: 'orders/{orderId}',  // <-- The document ID placeholder can be supplied to improve readability },
   target: {
-    collection: 'customers/$source.cusomerId', // NOTE: This collection needs to reference a document
+    collection: 'customers/$source.customerId', // NOTE: The target,document should refer to the document that will be maintained
     // OR
-    collection: 'customers/$source.cusomerId/orders/initial', // Can reference a field value (requires source), will throw error if it doesn't exist
+    collection: 'customers/$source.customerId/orders/completed', // Can reference a field value (requires source), will throw error if it doesn't exist
-    attribute: 'orderCount',
+    attribute: 'nOrders',

     // Optional:
     hooks: {